Kotlin/KEEP/proposals/collection-literals.md

 For our case to distinguish `List<Int>` vs `List<Double>` kinds of overloads (see the [Overload resolution motivation](#overload-resolution-motivation) section), the first stage of overload resolution is the most appropriate one.
 That's exactly what we want to do - to filter out definitely inapplicable `outerCall` overloads.

-For simplicity, imagine that there is only a single `operator fun of` declaration inside `companion object` of our target class.
-And that single overload has single `vararg` parameter.
-In the next section, you will see that `operator fun of` restrictions are such that overload resolution algorithm is no different for our simplified case and for a more complicated case when some limited `of` overloads are permitted.

 Given the following example: `outerCall([expr1, [expr2], expr3, { a: Int -> }, ::x], expr4, expr5)`,
 similar to lambdas and callable references, collection literal expression type inference is postponed.
 Contrary, elements of the collection literal are analyzed in the way similar to how other arguments of `outerCall` are analyzed, which means: